How To Deal With A Defiant Child

 Have a conversation with your child’s teacher about the poor behavior—they may be able to shed some light on the cause and suggest solutions.

 Parents are typically informed when their children are acting out at school.
-However, if you’re notified of your child’s poor behavior by a teacher or administrator, make sure that you reach out to the educator to talk more about your child’s behavior.
-Chances are good the school has dealt with the situation with other students, and will have suggestions about how you and your child can make improvements.
+However, if you’re notified of your child’s poor behavior by a teacher or administrator, make sure that you reach out to them to talk more about your child’s behavior.
+Chances are good the school has dealt with similar situations before, and will have suggestions about how you and your child can make improvements.

 It’s also important to not instinctively take your child’s side against the teacher when the child is reprimanded or singled out for bad behavior.
 As a parent, you might be tempted to defend your child or shield him or her from criticism.
 However, unless there is a strong reason to believe otherwise, you should implicitly trust your child’s teachers when they report bad behavior—to do otherwise is to jeopardize you and your child’s working relationship with the teacher, and to deprive your child of an opportunity to grow and mature.

-Don’t be afraid to check in with your child’s teacher even if you haven’t heard about any poor behavior from the child’s school.
-If your son or daughter is behaving badly at home, there’s a good chance their teacher might be able to shed some light on the issue based on the way the child acts or the things he or she says during the school day.
+Don’t be afraid to check in with your child’s teacher even if you haven’t heard about any poor behavior.
+If your son or daughter is behaving badly at home, there’s a good chance their teacher might be able to shed some light why the child acts or the things he or she says during the school day.
 The teacher might tell you, for example, that your son or daughter seems depressed, or has stopped talking with a classmate with whom they were once close.

 Talk With A Professional